DonMVB/aws/AWS_Assoc_SAA_C02.md

 - To prevent messages being lost, messages are stored redundantly across multiple AZs.
 - There is no long or short polling involved with SNS due to the instantaneous pushing of messages
 - SNS has flexible message delivery over multiple transport protocols and has a simple API.
+- To build a decopled architecture, pass messages downstream in a resilant manner.
+For that, best bet is to use SQS and HTTP.
+(Pearson Practice Test).

 ### 2.5.3.
 SNS vs. SQS
 - Both support messaging capabilities.